 After using at least 100 restaurant coupons I can tell you: Read the fine print!

 A buy-one-meal, get-one-half-off coupon gives you a discount of only 25%, and even less if you have to buy two drinks just to get the deal.

 BOGO coupons are the best, and you can find them in mailers or websites like Valpak.com.
-(We also write about them here on The Penny Hoarder whenever we hear about them!)

 20. Eat at Two Restaurants

 How do you enjoy the ambience of a high-end restaurant without paying premium prices?
-Eat a light meal at a cheap restaurant first, and then go to the expensive place with a view for drinks and/or desert.
+Eat a light meal at a cheap restaurant first, and then go to the expensive place with a view for drinks and/or dessert.

 21. Order a Pizza

 If your goal is just to have someone else cook, order pizzas for pickup.
 A couple pizzas can feed four people for much less than eating out.

 Ideally, you’ll also have a coupon.
 If you really want to get out of the house, take the pizza with you (see the next item).